braxtonmayo-sjc/image_optimization_and_asset_management/README.md

 # image_optimization_and_asset_management
-demostrating understanding of image optimization and asset organization cup optimized.png - optimized with Photoshop logo.png - optimized with Photoshop cup.webp - exported via Photoshop as WebP logo.webp - exported via Photoshop as WebP logo.svg - used as favicon
+demostrating understanding of image optimization and asset organization |
+cup optimized.png - optimized with Photoshop |
+logo.png - optimized with Photoshop |
+cup.webp - exported via Photoshop as WebP |
+logo.webp - exported via Photoshop as WebP |
+logo.svg - used as favicon |
+cup.svg - alternate image can be used as favicon